How Long Does SEO Take to Work in 2026?

 What early progress usually looks like

-Many businesses panic because they expect the first visible change to be page-one commercial rankings.
+Many businesses worry because they expect the first visible change to be page-one commercial rankings.
 That is rarely how the sequence works.

 Early progress often looks more like: